zuozhenggh/learning-library/data-management-library/goldengate/ogg-core/ogg-add-extract/ogg-add-extract.md

     <copy>

     ```
     **exte** is the name of the Extract that is being created.
+However, the Extract is yet to start.
-3. Edit the parameter file:
+3. Configure the Extract parameters in the Extract parameter file (exte.prm):

     ```
     <copy>